TNolan01/weather/README.md

 <li> Deciding where and when to send his employees to harvest vegetables, many of which are still hand cut and very labour intensive.</li>
 <li> Deciding on when and if he can spray crops.</li>
 <li> Deciding on most suitable harvesting times.</li>
-<li> Deciding if recent levels of precipitation have left the ground to soft to travel on or are insufficent for crop growth. </li>
+<li> Deciding if recent levels of precipitation have left the ground to soft to travel on or are insufficient for crop growth. </li>
 </ul>

 <p> The website will also be accessible to anyone in the area, other farmers, local residents etc.